Goblet Squats: Benefits, Muscles Worked, How to Do & More!

 Goblet Squat Muscles Worked

-The primary muscles that goblet squats work are the lower body muscles of the quadriceps, gluteus, and hamstrings.
+The main muscles targeted during goblet squats are the quadriceps, glutes, and hamstrings.

-The lower body muscle activation and ease of learning make goblet squats one of the best exercises for knee pain resulting from issues such as jumper’s knee.
+The ease of learning and lower-body muscle activation make goblet squats one of the best exercises for knee pain resulting from issues such as jumper’s knee.

 How to Do Goblet Squats